-- feet thick and graded to prevent water from ponding. - 2.1.5.5 The permittee shall not place solid waste in water in the inert solid waste landfill facilities, and shall not allow solid waste to wash or blow away from the facility. - 2.1.6 Main Pit Upon termination of mine operations and the beginning of reclamation and closure activities, wastewater may be disposed in the Main Pit provided that the Department determines that there will be insignificant impact on long-term water quality, written Department approval is given, and the following requirements are satisfied.
-Based on the Department-approved reclamation and closure plan, the Main Pit will fill with water and be a part of the post-closure long-term water treatment system that is referred as the "pit lake" throughout the remainder of this section. - 2.1.6.1 Only wastewater may be disposed into the pit lake. - 2.1.6.2 Samples from each water source proposed to be discharged to the pit lake shall be collected at the frequency prescribed in the Department-approved monitoring plan in section 2.3.1, and shall be analyzed for analytical Profile I constituents in the monitoring plan. - 2.1.6.3 At a minimum, the Department-approved long-term pit lake water quality model shall include those parameters evaluated in the February 2013 Fort Knox Pit Lake Evaluation.
-The pit lake water quality model shall be updated and reported biennially, during odd numbered years, according to sections 2.1.6.1 and 2.4.4.3.
-Once wastewater has been discharged to the Main Pit, the pit lake water quality model shall be updated annually according to sections 2.4.3 and 2.4.4.3. - 2.1.6.4 Before any water is pumped to the pit lake and annually after that, an update of the long-term pit lake water quality model required in section 2.1.6.3 shall be approved by the Department.
+- 2.1.5.2 The permittee shall comply with the provisions in the most recent departmentapproved solid waste management plan. - 2.1.5.3 The permittee shall conduct weekly visual inspections to ensure the active landfills are being operated in accordance with the most recent department-approved solid waste management plan. - 2.1.5.4 The permittee shall close the inert solid waste landfill trenches within 60 days after waste is last deposited in that area, using a soil or rock material at least two feet thick and graded to prevent water from ponding. - 2.1.5.5 The permittee shall not place solid waste in water in the inert solid waste landfill facilities, and shall not allow solid waste to wash or blow away from the facility. - 2.1.6 Main Pit Upon termination of mine operations and the beginning of reclamation and closure activities, wastewater may be disposed in the Main Pit provided that the department determines that there will be insignificant impact on long-term water quality, written department approval is given, and the following requirements are satisfied.
+Based on the department-approved reclamation and closure plan, the Main Pit will fill with water and be a part of the post-closure long-term water treatment system that is referred as the "pit lake" throughout the remainder of this section. - 2.1.6.1 Only wastewater may be disposed into the pit lake. - 2.1.6.2 Samples from each water source proposed to be discharged to the pit lake shall be collected at the frequency prescribed in the department-approved monitoring plan in section 2.3.1, and shall be analyzed for analytical Profile I constituents in the monitoring plan. - 2.1.6.3 At a minimum, the department-approved long-term pit lake water quality model shall include those parameters evaluated in the Fort Knox Pit Lake Evaluation, 2019 Update.
+The pit lake water quality model shall be updated biennially, during odd numbered years and reported with the annual report for that year according to section 2.4.4.3.
+Once wastewater has been discharged to the Main Pit, the pit lake water quality model shall be updated annually according to sections 2.4.3 and 2.4.4.3. - 2.1.6.4 Before any water is pumped to the pit lake and annually after that, an update of the long-term pit lake water quality model required in section 2.1.6.3 shall be approved by the department.
 Document updates shall include: pit lake volume and quality; volumes and qualities of water entering the pit lake, including TSF decant and heap leach drainage volumes, that consider all closure scenarios; and a predicted discharge date for the pit lake. - 2.1.6.5 If the long-term pit lake water quality model required in section 2.1.6.3 predicts that WQS will not be achieved by the time the pit lake is expected to discharge, the permittee shall propose a plan for water treatment or other corrective actions that achieves WQS by the time the pit is expected to discharge.
-The proposed plan must be approved by the Department and implemented as approved. - 2.1.6.6 As part of annual reporting required in section 2.4.4, submit each of the above to the Department for review to receive Department approval for the next year's discharge to the pit.
+The proposed plan must be approved by the department and implemented as approved. - 2.1.6.6 As part of annual reporting required in section 2.4.4, submit each of the above to the department for review to receive department approval for the next year's discharge to the pit.